 - Details about the services being rendered

-- The name, business address, and phone number for the company
+- The name, business address, and phone number of the company

-- A statement giving you 3 days to void the contract (a 3-day cooling period on contracts is standard for individuals to reassess their purchase decision)
+- A statement giving you three days to void the contract (a three-day cooling period on contracts is standard for individuals to reassess their purchase decision)

-- Not providing a contract at all.
-This should go without saying; never agree to anything or make a payment until you’ve seen a contract in writing.
+This should go without saying; never agree to anything, make a payment, or provide your banking information until you’ve seen a contract in writing.

 How to Avoid Credit Repair Scams